 a little back story

-Jonathan lives in Anchorage, AK, where he works full-time as an unpaid chauffeur for his two rapidly-growing boys.
-He earns beer money as a gigging musician and freelance writer, and teaches Creative Writing classes for the English department at the University of Alaska.
+Jonathan lives in Anchorage, AK, where he works full-time as an unpaid chauffeur for his two sons.
+When relieved of these duties, he works as a gigging musician and freelance writer, and periodically teaches Creative Writing classes for the English department at the University of Alaska.

-His follow-up, the full-length album *Hope, Alaska*, arrived in 2014, and was met with a wave of good reviews and welcome opportunities, cementing JJB's decision to write and record songs again following his ten year hiatus.
-The Kickstarter for this outing concluded at almost 120% beyond his projected goal.
-Following his successful crowdsourcing effort, the record earned Jonathan the A&E cover story for the Anchorage Press, appearances on CBS-affiliate, KTVA, and a seat as the featured artist for local NPR station, KNBA's "Alaska Music Spotlight."
+His follow-up, the full-length album Hope, Alaska, arrived in 2014 and was met with a wave of good reviews and welcome opportunities, cementing JJB's decision to write and record songs following a ten year hiatus.
+The Kickstarter for this outing concluded at almost 120% above his projected goal.
+Following this successful crowdsourcing effort, the record earned Jonathan the A&E cover story for the Anchorage Press, appearances on CBS-affiliate, KTVA, and a seat as the featured artist for local NPR station, KNBA's "Alaska Music Spotlight."

-Last year, Jonathan contributed two election-themed, weekly music columns for the Anchorage Press newspaper - "Coping Skills, vol. 1-8" and "Songs for the Darkest Time of Year, vol. 1-4."
-In January, he turned his focus to the pre-production tasks required to launch his next full-length recording project.
+In 2016, Jonathan contributed two election-themed, weekly "mix tape" music columns for the Anchorage Press weekly - "Coping Skills, vol. 1-8" and "Songs for the Darkest Time of Year, vol. 1-4."

-Anyway, thanks for listening, and for supporting the music.
-It's all just pipe dreams and fantasies without you all in the mix.
+In the meantime, thanks for listening, and reading, and for supporting the music.
+It's all just pipe dreams and fantasies without all of us in the mix.